Infineon/alios-things-optiga-trust-m/README.md

 ###	Quick Setup

 1. Setup Visual Studio Code as describe from the link
-2. Run Visual Studio and add folder to workspace (click "Add workspace folder..." and select an empty folder).
-3. Create a folder in < workspace > (here "workspace" is the folder where AliOS-Things repository will be cloned)
+2. Create a folder in < workspace > (here "workspace" is the folder where AliOS-Things repository will be cloned, for example %USERPROFILE%/Documents)
-4. Open command prompt and go to the directory < workspace >
+3. Open command prompt and go to the directory < workspace >
-5. Download aos-2.1-esp32-with-optiga-se.patch  file from the [link](https://github.com/Infineon/aliosthing-optiga-trust-m2) (Refer [section](#What-Infineon-patch-file-contain) for the patch contain).
+4. Download aos-2.1-esp32-with-optiga-se.patch  file from the [link](https://github.com/Infineon/aliosthing-optiga-trust-m2) (Refer [section](#What-Infineon-patch-file-contain) for the patch contain).
-6. Execute below commands to download AliOS-Things source package
+5. Execute below commands to download AliOS-Things source package

   ``` bash
     git clone https://github.com/alibaba/AliOS-Things.git